Quenton Nelson, G, Notre Dame

 Martez Ivey*, G/OT, Florida

 Height: 6-5.
 Weight: 305.
 Projected 40 Time: 5.15.
-Projected Round (2018): 2-3.
-9/16/17: Ivey had a mixed performance in the season opener against Michigan.
-It was his first game at left tackle, so he could easily get better as he gains experience.
-Some team sources feel that Ivey's body type and play might fit best at guard in the NFL, but clearly, Ivey deserves more time to show what he can do at tackle.
+Projected Round (2018): 3-5.
+11/11/17: Ivey had a mixed performance in the season opener against Michigan.
+It was his first game at left tackle, and he has improved as he has gained experience.
+Ivey is a good athlete on the edge who could use more strength for the NFL.
+Some team sources feel that Ivey's body type and play might fit best at guard in the NFL.
+Ivey should return for his senior year and get better before going pro.

 9/1/17: Ivey blocked well as a sophomore, showing improvements in pass protection and run blocking.
 The key for him is to stay healthy and gain experience, as he has a ton of potential.
 Ivey was a five-star recruit coming out of high school and validated the ranking with an impressive freshman season.
 He was an effective starter at guard for Florida with natural athleticism.